[Updated on April 12, 2021]

 Videos can be very effective in worship or on social media.
 Since we are increasingly visual, they can remind us about biblical truths in an inspiring way.

-Here are six free short videos for use on social media or in worship (wide-angle format).
+Here are some free short videos for use on social media or in worship (wide-angle format).
 I created them with free software, and used music that was free and which requires no copyright information to be displayed—most of the music was from the YouTube audio library.
 You can’t use the videos to sell anything.

 I’ve intentionally made most of them under a minute so that they can be used on Instagram as well.
 They’re particularly effective at the start of a worship service, or to set up (or conclude) a sermon.